Experiential Learning – Field & Internship Courses

 Physical Geography Field Methods – GGR390H1F

 Introduction to field methods in vegetation mapping/analysis, soils, hydrology, climatology and geomorphology.
-The course includes exercises and a project during a one-week field camp, a little preparation during the preceding summer, and complementary practical work and/or seminars during the Fall Term.
+The course includes exercises and a project during a one-week field camp, modest preparation during the preceding summer, and complementary practical work and/or seminars during the Fall Term.

 Undertake a professional placement matching your academic interests and career goals.
 Students meet regularly during the year in class to cover topics such as: reflective writing, project management, career planning, and the application of academic skills in professional contexts.
 Research project required that connects a topic related to placement with academic literatures.
 Normally, one day per week spent at placement site.
 For students in their final year of a Geography major or specialist program of study, or the GIS Minor.
 Space limited.
 Applications are reviewed in early spring.
 Not eligible for CR/NCR option.